TyVirgo/FIAP/README.md

 - This codes provide the testing and training code.

 ## How to Test
-1. Download the five test datasets (Set5, Set14, B100, Urban100, Manga109) from [Google Drive](https://drive.google.com/drive/folders/1yyc9RIGdl9AKmvyyBySOjtQ00k2qNVNn?usp=sharing) or [Baidu Drive](https://pan.baidu.com/s/1ai293PGoe_MmkKNKOBdkPg) (code:gd0o)
+1. Download the five test datasets (Set5, Set14, B100, Urban100, Manga109) from [Google Drive](https://drive.google.com/drive/folders/1lsoyAjsUEyp7gm1t6vZI9j7jr9YzKzcF?usp=sharing)

 2. Three versions of pretrained models (FIAP-S, FIAP, and FIAP-L) have be placed in `./pretrained/` folder.